iamdhakrey/rustycord/docs/user-guide/prefix-commands.md

 # Prefix Commands

-RustCord provides a powerful prefix-based command system that allows you to easily create and manage bot commands with specific prefixes (like `!`, `?`, or custom prefixes).
+rustycord provides a powerful prefix-based command system that allows you to easily create and manage bot commands with specific prefixes (like `!`, `?`, or custom prefixes).

 ## Overview